notAI-tech/fastDeploy-site/docs/recipes.md

 ```

-**Going through a relevant recipie's code might be helpful in understanding how `predictor.py` should be written.**
+**Going through a relevant recipe's code might be helpful in understanding how `predictor.py` should be written.**

 ## CRAFT Text Detection: